Backpacking in Rwanda: The 2025 Budget Travel Guide

 - City buses in Kigali: $0.20–$0.50

-- Moto-taxis: $0.50–$3 depending on distance
+- Moto-taxis: $0.50–$3 (depending on distance)

-- Kigali to Musanze (near Volcanoes NP): ~$3 by minibus
+- Kigali to Musanze: ~$3 by minibus

 Activities & Sightseeing

-- Kigali Genocide Memorial: Free (donations encouraged)
+- Kigali Genocide Memorial : Free (donations encouraged)

-- Walking tours or cultural visits: $5–$10
+- City walking tours & cultural visits: $5–$10

-- Hiking in Nyungwe or Volcanoes (without gorillas): $30–$50
+- Hiking in Nyungwe or Volcanoes (non-gorilla trails): $30–$50

-- Lake Kivu (boat rides, beach time): $5–$20
+- Lake Kivu boat rides or beach time: $5–$20

 - Gorilla trekking permit: $1,500